MHV amplitudes: Parke–Taylor amplitudes

 The compactness of these amplitudes makes them extremely attractive, particularly for data taking at the LHC, for which it is necessary to remove the dominant background of Standard Model events.
 A rigorous derivation of the Parke–Taylor amplitudes was given by Berends and Giele.

 CSW rules

 The MHV were given a geometrical interpretation using Witten's twistor string theory which in turn inspired a technique of "sewing" MHV amplitudes together (with some off-shell continuation) to build arbitrarily complex tree diagrams.
-The rules for this formalism are called the CSW rules (after Freddy Cachazo, Peter Svrcek, Edward Witten).
+The rules for this formalism are called the CSW rules (after Freddy Cachazo, Peter Svrcek, Edward Witten), with their extension at loop level developed by Brandhuber, Spence and Travaglini.

-The CSW rules can be generalised to the quantum level by forming loop diagrams out of MHV vertices.

 There are missing pieces in this framework, most importantly the $(++-)$ vertex, which is clearly non-MHV in form.
 In pure Yang–Mills theory this vertex vanishes on-shell, but it is necessary to construct the $(++++)$ amplitude at one loop.
 This amplitude vanishes in any supersymmetric theory, but does not in the non-supersymmetric case.

 The other drawback is the reliance on cut-constructibility to compute the loop integrals.
 This therefore cannot recover the rational parts of amplitudes (i.e. those not containing cuts).